SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 *Oh, no!*

-My tears are now uncontrollable as I cry openly.
+My tears flow freely as I cry openly.

 *What have I done?*